ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 We measure the translation system performance in terms of the BLEU scores.
 Therefore, parameter tuning shall find such lambda values, to be used in the `bpbd-server` configuration files, c.f. section [Server config file](#server-config-file), that they maximize the BLEU scores of the translations provided by the system.
 As you already know from section [Word lattice generation](#word-lattice-generation), our software allows for word lattice generation.

 In this section we explain other tools we have to perform parameter tuning.
 Please note that, tuning scripts are implemented using Perl and bash.
 We expect the Perl version to be `>=v5.10.1`.
+Also, in order to use the tuning scripts one must have MegaM compiled.
+See section [Building the project](#building-the-project) for the corresponding build instructions.

 The rest of the section is organized as follows.
 First in section [Tuning test sets](#tuning-test-sets), we report on the test-sets that we use for tuning and their internal structure.
 Next in section [Run parameter tuning](#run-parameter-tuning), we explain how the tuning script can be run.
 Section [Check on tuning progress](#check-on-tuning-progress) reports on how the tuning progress can be monitored and the server configuration files can be generated for various tuning iterations.
 At last in section [Stop tuning](#stop-tuning) we explain how tuning can be stopped in an easy manner.